 IF you are passing on travel opportunities like this, I’m kicking you and you should be kicking yourself.
-It’s money well spent, that delivers a lifetime of personal benefits; short and long term.
+It’s money well spent, that delivers a lifetime of personal benefits; short and long-term.

 - Thomas S. McDonald

 First off I thought the trip was amazing!
 I met so many new people and learned so much about 2 new cultures.
 Outside of meeting these great people, I think one of the highlights of my trip was the ability to see a live and active volcano.
-It was completely mesmerizing, despite the fact that we could have died at any moment....
+It was completely mesmerizing, despite the fact that we could have died at any moment...
 The zip lining tour was also really fun!
 This trip was my first out of the country and I enjoyed it so much that I can't wait to travel again!
 The stark differences between the US and Costa Rica/Nicaragua really opened my eyes and made me come to appreciate simple things like plumbing and air conditioning, but it also displayed a level of happiness by the people, that despite the fact they had nothing, they were content and happy with their place in life.

 Raquel was great as a tour guide.
 She was very friendly to all of us and she really helped make that trip awesome from how much, you could tell, she loved both her country and her job.
-The boat tour for instance would have been quite boring to me as I have seen a lot of the similar wildlife on an Everglades boat tour albeit without such a great backdrop like the mountains, but from her excitement and enthusiasm, the tour was much more entertaining!
-She truly cared for each of us and wanted us to not only enjoy ourselves, but learn all that we could.
+The boat tour, for instance, would have been quite boring to me as I have seen a lot of the similar wildlife on an Everglades boat tour albeit without such a great backdrop like the mountains, but from her excitement and enthusiasm, the tour was much more entertaining!
+She truly cared for each of us and wanted us to not only enjoy ourselves but learn all that we could.
 If given the option to select her again I would in a heartbeat!

-Overall, I really enjoyed this trip and it has helped me realize that their is so much more outside of the US and I can't wait to explore the rest of the world, either via the Travel Abroad Group (if scheduling works) or with my friends both from this trip as well as others who did not go.
+Overall, I really enjoyed this trip and it has helped me realize that there is so much more outside of the US and I can't wait to explore the rest of the world, either via the Travel Abroad Group (if scheduling works) or with my friends both from this trip as well as others who did not go.